 Lucid LLC entered into agreements with Al Bawani Company Limited ("Al Bawani"), an affiliate of PIF, which is an affiliate of Ayar, for certain design and construction services in connection with the development of AMP-2.
-The capital expenditures incurred under these agreements were SAR 109.5 million (approximately \$29.1 million) for the year ended December 31, 2022.
-Amounts due to Al Bawani under these agreements were SAR 42.1 million (approximately \$11.2 million) as of December 31, 2022.
+The capital expenditures incurred under these agreements were SAR 444.6 million (approximately \$118.6 million) and SAR 109.5 million (approximately \$29.1 million) as of December 31, 2023 and 2022, respectively.
+Amounts due to Al Bawani under these agreements were SAR 74.0 million (approximately \$19.7 million) and SAR 42.1 million (approximately \$11.2 million) as of December 31, 2023 and 2022, respectively, and were recorded within other current liabilities in the consolidated balance sheets.

-Subscription Agreement
+Subscription Agreements

-On November 8, 2022, the Company entered into the Subscription Agreement with Ayar, pursuant to which Ayar agreed to purchase from the Company, up to \$915.0 million shares of its common stock in one or more private placements through March 31, 2023.
+On November 8, 2022, the Company entered into a subscription agreement (the "2022 Subscription Agreement") with Ayar, pursuant to which Ayar agreed to purchase from the Company, up to \$915.0 million shares of its common stock in one or more private placements through March 31, 2023.
 In December 2022, the Company issued 85,712,679 shares at a weighted average price per share of \$10.68, and received aggregate proceeds of \$915.0 million.
-See Note 11 "Stockholders' Equity" for more information.